netdata/netdata/docs/configure/nodes.md

 > reboot), export a new value: `export EDITOR=nano`.
 Or, [make the change
 > permanent](https://stackoverflow.com/questions/13046624/how-to-permanently-export-a-variable-in-linux).

-After you make your changes, you need to restart the Agent with `service netdata restart`.
+After you make your changes, you need to [restart the Agent](/docs/configure/start-stop-restart.md) with `service netdata restart` or the appropriate method for your system.

 Here's an example of editing the node's hostname, which appears in both the local dashboard and in Netdata Cloud.